 |Cork grease||Small container|

-If you are missing any of these items, you can pay a visit to our clarinet supplies page for more information, kits to save money, and you can purchase.
+If you are missing any of these items, click on the links above or you can pay a visit to our clarinet supplies page where you can find more information, including kits to save money.
 Or, you can find the clarinet accessories at your local musical instrument shop.

 Great, now that you have everything ready, let’s dive into cleaning your clarinet!